 The big question in this game is whether Robert Griffin III will play or not.
 RG3 has a sprained knee, but reportedly has been practicing some this week.
 Even if Washington keeps him out of the starting lineup, Kirk Cousins proved last week that he makes plays, too.
-But how would he fare on the road against a team that has a decent defense, and has been playing well?
+But how would he fare on the road against a team with a decent defense?
 It’s important to note that the Browns often base its offensive attack off Trent Richardson and the run game.
 Washington is ranked 7th against the run, and may be able to shut the run game down, leaving Brandon Weeden and the pass game to knock the Redskins out.
 Washington has also played itself into the playoff race, and has motivation to keep this run going.
 But as reported, the Redskins will announce its starting quarterback until Sunday.
 The question remains, how much do you trust Kirk Cousins?
 In the end, Washington has played better on defense as of late, and has more offensive balance with Alfred Morris running hard and Pierre Garcon providing a spark to the pass game.
 That’s why I’m sticking with the ‘Skins, no matter who starts at quarterback come game time.

 KP’s Pick: Washington